-Our larger two minibuses are owned by Devon County Council.
-We are able to offer these vehicles for community hire to approved community groups when they are not operating on the Ring & Ride service or the DCC School/Day centre contracts.
+We are able to offer our four vehicles for community hire to approved community groups when they are not operating on the Ring & Ride service.
 We have to ensure that any group making a booking is Devon County Council approved (has completed the relevant paperwork) and that the driver to be engaged on the community hire satisfies the County Council requirements.

 - Passenger clubs registered with IDCTA, can arrange for a Community Hire of the bus under our Section 19 Permit and we will provide the driver.

 - Other groups, e.g. Scouts, youth groups etc. providing their own driver will have to hold their own Section 19 Permit allowing them to use the vehicle for a ‘Not for Profit’ use and have passed the DCC Minibus test.
 In addition, if the wheelchair lift will be used, training must be given, for which a charge will be made.

 The government has issued guidelines regarding the issue of Section 19 permits.
 They will consider applications from organisations operating without a view to profit, and who are set up to provide community activities in the following areas:

 - other activities of benefit to the community

 Those applying for a Section 19 permit must satisfy the issuing body that the transport services aren’t run with a view to profit, nor incidentally to an activity which is itself carried on with a view to profit.

 Organizations that are registered as charities usually qualify.